jamielliottg/Berry-Bash/instructions/1-voice-user-interface.md

     <img src="https://s3.eu-west-2.amazonaws.com/jgsound/cookbookimages/skill_name.PNG" />

-5.  **Select Cusom Skill**
+5.  **For skill type, select Custom Skill**

     <img src="https://s3.eu-west-2.amazonaws.com/jgsound/cookbookimages/custom_skill.PNG" />

-    ### Skill Information Tips
-    1.  **Skill Type** For this skill, we are creating a skill using the Custom Interaction Model.
-This is the default choice.

-    2.  **Language** Choose the first language you want to support.
-You can add additional languages in the future, but we need to start with one.
-(This guide is using U.S. English to start.)

-    3.  **Name** This is the name that will be shown in the Alexa Skills Store, and the name your users will refer to.
+6.  **Set an invocation name for our skill**

-    4.  **Invocation Name** This is the name that your users will need to say to start your skill.
+This is the name that your users will need to say to start your skill.
 We have provided some common issues developers encounter in the list below, but you should also review the entire [Invocation Name Requirements](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/choosing-the-invocation-name-for-an-alexa-skill).

         | Invocation Name Requirements | Examples of incorrect invocation names |
         | ---------------------------- | -------------------------------------- |